Mage. Japan’s Topknot

 The history

-Why did such a strange hairstyle get famous and become standard in ancient Japan?
+Why did such a distinctive hairstyle become famous and standard in ancient Japan?

-However, Wearing the armor had a big problem, especially the helmet.
+However, the armor had a big problem, especially the helmet.
 It is HOT!!
 Because Japan is a humid country.
 Whenever the soldiers prepared for the war, they struggled badly.
-(It is not joking that many soldiers died of heatstroke!)
+(It is not a joke that many soldiers died of heatstroke!)

 How did they cut and set their hair?

-They shaved the upper part of their head and kept the hair on the sides and back long.
-The left hair around would be gathered like a bunch of crops and tied together.
-The tied hair would then be set vertically in the middle of their head.
+They shaved the upper part of their head and put the hair on the sides and back long.
+The hair around the side of a head is gathered like a bunch of crops and tied together.
+The tied hair would then be vertically in the middle of their head.

-So, let me add one more unbelievable detail of the Mage topknot.
+So, let us add one more unbelievable detail of the Mage topknot.
 It is how to shave their head.

 OUCH!!!

-They grabbed their hair and pulled it out till they got the top side of their head furless because there was no time nor tools to shave in the war season.
+They grabbed their hair and pulled it out until they got the top side of their head furless because there was neither time nor tools to shave in the war zone.

-BTW, the bald area of their head is called Sukiyaki.
+BTW, the bald area on their head is called Sukiyaki.
 That means it is like a moon.

 Yap.
 It just looks like.